Sachar Dental NYC

-In previous years, dentist used silver metal in the mouth to fill cavities.
-At Sachar Dental NYC, we believe in using the least toxic materials, and we never use silver fillings.
+In previous years, dentists used silver metal in the mouth to fill cavities.
+At Sachar Dental NYC, we believe in using the least toxic materials, and we never use silver amalgam fillings.

 We use a resin composite material that is BPA-Free and results in a functional and cosmetically appealing tooth colored filling.